What Women Should Know About Cervical Cancer and the Human Papilloma Virus

-What is cervix cancer?
+What is cervical cancer?

-Do we know what causes cervix cancer?
+Do we know what causes cervical cancer?

-Cervix cancer is caused by a virus called HPV.
+Cervical cancer is caused by a virus called HPV.

 What is HPV?

-HPV is short for human papilloma (pap-ah-LO-mah) virus.
+HPV is short for human papilloma virus.
 This virus can cause changes in the cervix.
 HPV is not the same as HIV.

-How does HPV lead to cervix cancer?
+How does HPV lead to cervical cancer?

-Who can get cervix cancer?
+Who can get cervical cancer?